ErwanLT/Discord-bot/README.md

 Do the captcha and at the end in your server you should have a notification that the bot joined

 ![](img/botAdded.png)

+## Adding new commands

+To add new commands to your bot :
+- Create a new class in the `commands` package
+- Make it implement `CommandExecutor`
+- Override the run methode with your code
+- In `MessageManager`, add your command in the `CommandRegistry`.